root-project/web/manual/object_ownership/index.md

 -   When creating an inspector canvas with [TInspectCanvas::Inspector](https://root.cern/doc/master/classTInspectCanvas.html#a190ce0c893347c696abbb8ae00f80348).

--   When creating a {% include ref class="TCanvas %}.
+-   When creating a {% include ref class="TCanvas" %}.

 -   When painting a frame for a pad, the frame's `kMustCleanup` is set in [TPad::PaintPadFrame](https://root.cern/doc/master/classTPad.html#a11670f9166d33c0fde75b972badfeefe).